namsyvo/multigenome/README.md

 multigenome
 ===========

-A package for creating and working with reference multi-genome
+A package for creating and working with reference multi-genome.

 1. Creating multigenomes from single genomes and dbSNPs:

 2. Indexing the reference multigenomes: